Choe Ryong-hae: Sanctions

 In December 2018, the United States Department of State and the Office of Foreign Assets Control imposed sanctions on Choe and two other North Korean officials for suspected human rights abuses and state-sponsored censorship activities.

 Personal life

 Choe reportedly has two sons and one daughter.
+In 2014, his second son, Choe Song, reportedly married Kim Yo Jong, the sister of Kim Jong Un.

 Awards and honors

 The official portrait of Choe shows Choe wearing all the decorations awarded to him.